 High levels of DMS have previously been associated with aerosol formation and growth in the CAA (Chang et al., 2011b; Park et al., 2017; Rempillo et al., 2011).
 As part of NETCARE, new atmospheric measurements of DMS were performed from both the Polar 6 aircraft and the CCGS Amundsen icebreaker.
 Mean DMS mixing ratios in the Arctic lower free troposphere in April 2015 were found to be unexpectedly high (average 116±8 ppt) relative to those from the July 2014 campaign (20±6 ppt) (Ghahremaninezhad et al., 2017).
 The springtime levels likely reflect long-range transport from more southerly, open ocean regions.
 In the summertime, the boundary layer mixing ratios were at times much higher than they were in the spring in both 2014 (Mungall et al., 2016) and 2016 (unpublished results), reflecting nearby marine sources.
 For example, high atmospheric DMS concentrations (up to 1800 ppt, median 144 ppt) were found within the boundary layer from ship-based grab samples collected in July and August 2016.
 For a similar period and location in 2014, these values were up to 1100 ppt (median 186 ppt) (Mungall et al., 2016).
-Evidence for atmospheric DMS was the widespread prevalence of biogenic DMS oxidation products in the marine boundary layer (Ghahremaninezhad et al., 2016).
+Biogenic DMS oxidation products were also prevalent in the marine boundary layer (Ghahremaninezhad et al., 2016).

 VOCs were measured in the marine atmosphere during the 2014 CCGS Amundsen cruise.
 Isoprene and monoterpene levels were frequently below detection limit, but occasionally reached as high as 15 ppt (Mungall et al., 2016).
 Oxygenated volatile organic compounds (OVOCs) were also measured, using an instrument that is especially sensitive to organic acids.
 High levels of formic acid (up to 4 ppb) and isocyanic acid (up to 80 ppt) were strongly correlated with a suite of C4-C11 oxo-acids (Mungall et al., 2017).
 Using positive matrix factorization, these OVOCs, which were elevated in regions where the ocean had high dissolved organic carbon (DOC) content, were interpreted as originating from an ocean source (Fig. 4).
 Production at the sea surface microlayer was invoked as an explanation, because compounds like formic acid are sufficiently soluble that they should not escape from the bulk ocean into the atmosphere.
 Rather, these species must arise either through photochemistry or heterogeneous oxidation proceeding in the sea surface microlayer, or by gas-phase atmospheric oxidation of components volatilized from the microlayer.
-Although the OVOC molecules measured by Mungall et al. (2017) were too volatile to participate in formation of Arctic marine secondary organic aerosol (MSOA) themselves, similar processes that form larger, less volatile molecules could contribute to aerosol growth.
-We note that there was a weak positive correlation between total aerosol volume and the levels of OVOCs observed, indicating a potential link between the processes forming OVOCs and aerosol growth.
+Although the OVOC molecules measured by Mungall et al. (2017) were too small to participate in formation of Arctic marine secondary organic aerosol (MSOA) themselves, similar processes that form larger, less volatile molecules could contribute to aerosol growth.
 Formation of Arctic MSOA and its role in new-particle growth in the Arctic is discussed further in Section 4.2.
 [Note that in this work we use the term Arctic Marine Secondary Organic Aerosol to refer to the organic aerosol formed in the atmosphere from marine biogenic emissions.
 We note that the chemical character of Arctic MSOA is not necessarily the same as that in other marine environments.
 For example, different biogenic precursors may be present elsewhere, and the SOA that forms from shipping emissions will have very different properties and composition.]